-Multi-bit point functions are a strengthening of point functions, where on $\alpha$, the point function returns a string $\beta$ instead of $1$.
-Multi-bit point functions with auxiliary input (MB-AIPO) have been constructed by Canetti and Bitansky (Crypto 2010) and have been used by Matsuda and Hanaoka (TCC 2014) to construct CCA-secure public-key encryption schemes and by and Bitansky and Paneth (TCC 2012) to construct three-round weak zero-knowledge protocols for NP.
+Multi-bit point functions are a strengthening of point functions, where on $x$, the point function returns a string $m$ instead of $1$.
+Multi-bit point functions with auxiliary input (MB-AIPO) have been constructed from composable AIPO by Canetti and Dakdouk (Eurocrypt 2008) and have been used by Matsuda and Hanaoka (TCC 2014) to construct CCA-secure public-key encryption schemes and by Bitansky and Paneth (TCC 2012) to construct three-round weak zero-knowledge protocols for NP.